Ministers' Building: The assassination of Bogyoke Aung San

 This building is where General Aung San, the father of modern Myanmar, spent his working days.
-On 19 July 1947, during a meeting of the Executive Council at the Ministers Building, Aung San and six cabinet ministers were assassinated by a gang of armed paramilitaries.
+On 19 July 1947, during a meeting of the Executive Council at the Ministers Building, Aung San and eight cabinet ministers were assassinated by a gang of armed paramilitaries.
 They had been sent by the former Prime Minister U Saw.
 This day is now commemorated as Burmese Martyrs' Day.
 The building is currently on the Yangon City Heritage List and restoration work is underway, parts of the complex are open to the public and there is an informative guided tour for a fee.

 Restoration

 Two of the four towers on the corner buildings as well as the central dome collapsed during an earthquake in the 1930s.
 The building has been vacant since the government was moved to the new capital Naypyidaw.
 The government debated whether to restore it and turn it into a hotel or museum.
 In 2011, amid national discussions on converting Yangon's colonial-era buildings to attract tourism, plans were made to convert the Ministers' Building into a museum, not a hotel.

 In February 2012, seven local companies and three foreign companies submitted a proposal to the Myanmar Investment Commission (MIC) to convert the Ministers' Building into a Martyrs' Museum, culture aspect and theme park.
 Anawmar Art Group will operate the museum under the guidance of historians, curators and the Yangon Heritage Trust.
 The room where the assassination had taken place had been used as a Buddhist shrine until 2016.